-Implementation of CRTC's MVNO Framework for Mobile Wireless Services
+Implementation of CRTC's MVNO Framework for Mobile Services

-On April 15, 2021, the CRTC issued Telecom Regulatory Policy 2021-130, Review of mobile wireless services, which aims to provide Canadians with greater wireless choice, better services and affordable prices.
-Telecom Regulatory Policy 2021-130 mandates the provision of wholesale mobile virtual network operator ("MVNO") access, including seamless roaming, by national wireless carriers (Bell, TELUS, Rogers) and Sasktel, in Saskatchewan, to regional carriers that invest in infrastructure and spectrum.
+On April 15, 2021, the CRTC issued Telecom Regulatory Policy 2021-130, Review of mobile wireless services, which aims to provide Canadians with greater mobile choice, better services and affordable prices.
+Telecom Regulatory Policy 2021-130 mandates the provision of wholesale MVNO access, including seamless roaming, by national mobile carriers (Bell, TELUS, Rogers) and SaskTel, in Saskatchewan, to regional carriers that invest in infrastructure and spectrum.
 Terms and conditions for the MVNO service are to be approved by the CRTC, while rates are to be commercially negotiated between parties, with final offer arbitration by the CRTC as a last resort.